Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 However, I've found that the super cheap kind fall apart after just a few uses.

-And I can't live without my Teva sandals for summer hikes involving shallow, easy water crossings.
+Here's a middle road, one that I can't live without: my Teva sandals for summer hikes involving shallow, easy water crossings.

 In truth, you will find them on my feet both on and off the trail.